Ares-Defence-Labs/Atlas/README.md

 </p>

 <p align="center">
-Atlas is a powerful Kotlin Multiplatform (KMP) SDK that provides a complete ecosystem for building scalable, structured, and maintainable applications across JVM, Android, iOS, JS, and Native.
+Atlas is a powerful Kotlin Multiplatform (KMP) SDK that provides a complete ecosystem for building scalable, structured, and maintainable applications across All Platforms for KMP.
 It combines MVVM architecture, navigation, CLI tools, and an IoC container into one seamless experience.
     <br/>
 <strong>Currently only 12.3 kB in size</strong>